Akbar7554/Akbar7554/README.md

 ### Technology that i use : Html, css, tailwind, react, node js, mongodb, express js, firebase

-# AUTOMOTIVE
+## AUTOMOTIVE

-## Features :
+### Features :
-- In this project i build a website which name is automotive website.
+- In this project, I build a website, which is called an automotive website.
-- In this project user enter the website user see a home page where navbar, banner, 6 cart section, two extra section and a footer.
+- In this project, the user enters the website and sees a home page with a navbar, banner, six cart sections, two extra sections, and a footer.
-- Each Banner has some valid data which is json format.
-If the user click on any brand user go another page which is product details page. where some carousel where image has shown and see some cart where two button one is view option another is edit option.
-If user click any button user see a login page.
+- Each banner has some valid data, which is in JSON format.
+If the user clicks on any brand, they go to another page, which is the product details page. where some carousel where image has shown and see some cart where two buttons one is view option and another is edit option.
+If users click any button, they will see a login page.
-- Now clicking any button user see login page this page is login page where user can authenticate by email or gmail.
-If user not login user see register page and this page user see some input field. if user registered successfully. this time user go view or update page.
+- Now, by clicking any button, the user is taken to the login page.
+This page is a login page where users can authenticate by email or Gmail.
+If the user does not log in, they will be directed to the register page, where they will see some input fields. if the user registered successfully.
+This time, users go to the view or update page.
-- view page has some data and see add to cart button. user click the button the cart show in my cart route. here user delete the cart which he selected one.
+- The view page has some data, and you can see the add to cart button. user clicks the button, the cart will show in my cart route.
+Here, the user deletes the cart in which he selected one.
-- add product button has some input field and add button. here user field all the valid information and click the button. user create cart. user can update information by clicking update route. update route has some field information. user can update all information.
+- The add product button has some input fields and an add button.
+Here, the user fields all the valid information and clicks the button. user creates a cart.
+The user can update information by clicking the update route.
+The updated route has some field information.
+The user can update all information.

 ### Live Link: https://automotive-authentication.web.app/
 ### Frontend Github Repository : https://github.com/Akbar7554/Automotive-client